byui-cse/cse450-course/source/course/syllabus.md

 Because of the team-based, interactive nature of this course, no late credit is given.

-In the event of an *extreme emergency* that prevents you from communicating with your team in *any possible way known to mankind*, your instructor will work with you to come up with a way for you to make up the content of a given module.
+In the event of an *extreme emergency* that prevents you from communicating with your team, your instructor will work with you to come up with a way for you to make up the content of a given module.

 Note that the following are *not* considered extreme emergencies: